Ph.D. Program in Economics

 Econ2010d (Macroeconomic Theory)

-Students satisfy the econometrics methods requirement by completing Economics 2120 and Economics 2140 with a grade of B or better.
+Students satisfy the econometrics methods requirement by completing Economics 2120 and Economics 2140 with a grade of B or better in each of the six week sections.
 The econometrics requirement may be satisfied with a more advanced course with the approval of the instructor.

 This requirement is frequently satisfied in the first year.
 The course must be taken during the time students are enrolled in the graduate program.
 (Courses taken as an undergraduate or in other graduate programs will not be considered.)
 Courses offered primarily for undergraduates may be acceptable provided there is a provision for graduate students to take the course with additional requirements.